NOTABLE PERFORMANCES / AWARDS

 2016 - BBC Radio Asian Network 'Track of the Week'

-2015 – UN General Assembly, New York Town Hall
+2015 – UN General Assembly, The Town Hall, New York

 Amrit trained at the Young Vic theatre as a theatre director and studied BA and MA History at The School of Oriental and African Studies, University of London, graduating with Distinction.
 She specialises in colonial history and its social/cultural impact.
 She is currently writing her first history novel, based on the true story of a heroic young girl in colonial Punjab during WW1 and the events leading up to the Amritsar Massacre of 1919.
 To be published in 2019 by Kashi House.